brownplt/judgmental-resugaring/README.md

 1. Install [DrRacket, version 6.10.1](https://download.racket-lang.org/all-versions.html).
    SweetT should also work fine with later versions of DrRacket.
 If it does not, please open a github issue and I'll see if I can fix it.
-2. If you're on Linux, you can start DrRacket by running `/usr/racket/bin/drracket`.
-You can also add it to your path:

-         PATH=/usr/racket/bin:$PATH
-         export PATH
+   (On Linux, you can either use the download link above and then run DrRacket from `/usr/racket/bin/drracket`, or---assuming your package manager is apt-get---you can simply run `sudo apt-get install racket`.
-3. Try running the `arith.rkt` test in the `examples` directory by opening it in DrRacket and hitting "Run".
+2. Try running the `arith.rkt` test in the `examples` directory by opening it in DrRacket (file/open or Ctrl-o) and hitting "Run".
 You should see a popup showing resugared type rules for the sugars defined in the file.
 You can browse them by clicking "Prev Derivation" and "Next Derivation".

 ## Usage Guide